How not to brief your wedding photographer – tips to help you to have an awesome relationship with your wedding photographer

 Some photographers do like to scout for portrait locations in advance.
 I usually find that there’s enough time on the day to do this.

-The exception to this is if you’re planning on going off site, away from your venue for portraits.
-That being the case it can be worth working out locations in advance, so that you can minimise the time you’re away from your guests.
+The exception to this is if you’re planning on going off-site, away from your venue for portraits.
+That being the case it can be worth working out locations in advance so you can minimise the time you’re away from your guests.

 You should check what equipment your photographer uses